Hawaonline/SampleTracker/CONTRIBUTING.md

 ## How Can I Contribute?

-### Reporting Issues

-If you encounter bugs or have any suggestions for improvements, please [open an issue](link-to-issue-tracker) on our issue tracker.
-When reporting issues, please provide detailed information and steps to reproduce.

 ### Pull Requests

 We welcome pull requests that address bug fixes or introduce new features.
 Follow these steps to submit a pull request: